 Hiatal hernia is a very common digestive disorder.
 Symptoms may include a backward flow (reflux) of stomach contents into the esophagus (gastroesophageal reflux), pain, and/or a burning sensation in the throat.
 The opening in the diaphragm becomes weakened and stretched, allowing a portion of the stomach to bulge through into the chest cavity.
-This disorder can easily be diagnosed through testing by a radiologist.
-Many people with Barrett esophagus also have hiatal hernia.
+This disorder can easily be diagnosed through testing by an endoscopy orradiologist.
+The majority of the people with Barrett esophagus also have hiatal hernia.

 A diagnosis of Barrett esophagus is made by examination of the esophagus through a device known as an endoscope, a thin flexible tube that has a small camera with a light on its tip.
 The tube is run down the throat allowing a physician to view the tissue of the lower esophagus and the junction where the esophagus meets the stomach.
 Healthy tissue in this area is usually a pearly white color; the tissue that characterizes Barrett esophagus is a darker pink color often described as "salmon-colored".
 A diagnosis of Barrett esophagus may be confirmed by the microscopic examination of tissue samples (biopsy) taken from this discolored tissue lining the esophagus.
 Under a microscope, the cells have an abnormal "column" shape that is characteristic for this disease.

 There are no consensus accepted screening guidelines for individuals suspected of having Barrett esophagus.
-Some guidelines suggest that individuals more than 50 who have had chronic GERD symptoms for several years, and other risk factors such as obesity undergo an endoscopy exam to determine whether they have Barrett esophagus.
+Some guidelines suggest that individuals more than 50 who have multiple risk factors such as chronic GERD symptoms for several years, and other risk factors such as obesity, smoking history, family history etc undergo an endoscopy exam to determine whether they have Barrett esophagus.

 Individuals with Barrett esophagus are urged not to smoke or drink alcoholic beverages.
-Some people with Barrett esophagus who do not respond to drug therapy may require surgery to heal areas of ulceration on the esophagus and prevent acid reflux.
+Some people with Barrett esophagus who do not respond to drug therapy may require surgery to repair the hiatal hernia and to heal areas of ulceration on the esophagus and prevent acid reflux.
 The procedure, known as laparoscopic Nissen fundoplication, tightens the muscle (sphincter) that connects the esophagus and the stomach preventing the backflow of contents from the stomach into the esophagus.

-For some individuals with high-grade dysplasia, the surgical removal of the esophagus may be recommended.
-However recent advances in endoscopic therapy including endoscopic mucosal resection and ablation (PDT, radiofrequency ablation) have them the initial choice of therapy in patients with high grade dysplasia.
+For some individuals with high-grade dysplasia and early cancer, the surgical removal of the esophagus may be recommended.
+However recent advances in endoscopic therapy including endoscopic mucosal resection and ablation (radiofrequency ablation, cryotherapy, laser, PDT) have them the initial choice of therapy in patients with high grade dysplasia and early cancer.